gomson/vicsydev/lispy_forth.md

 posted Jan 31th 2017, 10:10 am

 ### preramble
 I've been craving for a trivial, embedded scripting language that feels just right for a long, long time; something I can quickly drop into any project that needs scripting without too much ceremony.
-I'm aware of Lua, but that's still not the kind of trivial I'm aiming for.
+I'm aware of Lua & co., but that's still not the kind of trivial I'm aiming for.
 And since I'm mostly slinging Lisp these days, it should be possible to leverage some of it's powers for a tighter integration.

 ### forth
 If you have no idea what Forth is; a first step is to think of it as Reverse Polish Notation for code, the kind of code Yoda would write.
 Like Lisp, Forth is more idea than implementation; arguably even more so than Lisp because of it's simplicity.
 While widely popular in embedded hardware circles, it's unfortunately mostly forgotten outside of that niche.
 Unfortunate because Forth makes a perfect foundation for domain specific languages.